lemoinef/lemoinef.github.io/README.md

 # Project: François Lemoine's Portfolio
-## Building a Portfolio as Part of the Full-Stack Nanodegree
+## Building a Portfolio as Part of the Full-Stack Developer Nanodegree
 ### Install

 This project requires the following framework installed: